 (1) The robust and selective effects of emotional arousal on attention and memory

 Memories are not arbitrary records of past events – they are highly selective.
 Decades of research show that perception and memory are biased towards emotionally arousing experiences, such as a car crash or the birth of a child.
 However, beyond simply enhancing emotional representations, physiological arousal also exerts a highly selective effect on memory for nearby neutral information.
 So how do we predict when emotion will enhance or impair attention and memory?
 Our research shows that physiological arousal (a brain state characterized by intense ‘mental activation’ or the release of stress hormones) enhances the effects of priority in attention and memory, such that processing important information is further enhanced, while processing distracting information is further suppressed.
 Thus, insofar as attention functions as a spotlight, arousal seems to brighten and focus this spotlight on things that matter, leaving fewer resources to process distracting or irrelevant information.
-Extending this line of work, we are now investigating: (1) how emotion and motivation influence selectivity in the moment as well as after an event has transpired; (2) how existing memories can affect our ability to learn new information; and (3) how unwanted memories can be selectively updated and/or weakened over time.
+Extending this line of work, we are now investigating: (1) how emotion and motivation influence selectivity in the moment as well as after an event has transpired; (2) how existing memories can affect our ability to learn new information; (3) how arousal adaptively distorts memories to prevent interference; and (4) how unwanted memories can be selectively updated and/or weakened over time.

 (2) How emotional states and other contextual factors shape the structure and coherence of memory

 Even though our lives unfold continuously, our personal histories don’t strictly mirror this constant stream of information.
 Instead, our experiences usually become organized into meaningful episodes in memory, much like chapters in a book (e.g., eating lunch at the cafeteria then taking a test in math class).
 This raises a fundamental yet often unasked question: how does the brain form new episodes in long-term memory?
 We recently found that a sudden context shift, or ‘event boundary’, elicits a burst in physiological arousal that may help to transform continuous experience into memorable events.
 Building upon these findings, we are now examining how dynamic fluctuations in different contextual inputs (e.g., our thoughts, emotions, or surroundings) influence neural and memory representations of time and events.
-Using a variety of techniques, including musical stimuli, continuous behavioral tracking, narratives, and natural language processing tools, we are investigating: (1) how the ebb and flow of emotional states across time shapes the organization of episodic memory; (2) how emotion regulation can be used to re-shape the structure of memory; and (3) how emotion influences the narrative structure and temporal coherence of memory, both in the brain and in clinical populations (e.g., depression and PTSD).
+Using a variety of techniques, including musical stimuli, continuous behavioral tracking, narratives, and natural language processing tools, we are investigating: (1) how the ebb and flow of emotional states across time shapes the organization of episodic memory; (2) how emotion regulation can be used to re-shape the structure of memory; and (3) how emotion influences the narrative structure and temporal coherence of memory, both in the brain and in clinical populations (e.g., depression, PTSD, and Alzheimer’s disease).

 (3) Harnessing forgetting techniques to weaken unwanted memories